xlson/groovycsv/README.md

-# csv-parser
+# GroovyCSV

-csv-parser is a library for Groovy which aims to make csv data easier to work with.
+GroovyCSV is a library for Groovy which aims to make csv data easier to work with.
 The library was inspired by @[goeh's](http://twitter.com/goeh) [ExcelBuilder](http://www.technipelago.se/blog/?p=44) that lets you iterate over rows in the excel file using `eachLine` and access values